huzaifa-gamedev/cs50-3d-helicopter/ATTRIBUTION.md

 - **Fonts** — Provided by CS50 course materials.
 - **Sounds** — Provided by CS50 course materials.
-- **Sprites / Images** — All files like texture, models, font, material, and other art assets from CS50 course materials.
+- **Sprites / Images** — All files like texture, models, material, and other art assets from CS50 course materials.